 Accurate Cargo owner Ken Reynolds (pictured, right) and VP of Operations Bob Johnson (left) run the customer-centric trucking company that delivers Globe Miami Times.
 Photos by Patti Daley

-Home » Business » Delivering on a Promise
+Home » Business » Accurate Freight delivering on a Promise to rural clients

 Ken Reynolds started his business with a cell phone, a Suburban, a single Penski truck and an American Express card.
 That was 30 years ago.